Tunisian chickpea and eggplant stew

 Instructions:

 - Cut off the eggplant’s cap and stem, but do not peel it.
 Cut it into rough 3/4-inch cubes, place them in a colander, and toss with the salt.
-Set aside for 20 minutes to draine.
+Set aside for 20 minutes to drain.
 Rinse well under cold water and pat dry on several layers of paper towels.
-[I instead used the cook's illustrated method of cooking the eggplant on paper towels in the microwave until it starts to collapse and dry out.]
+[I instead used the Cook’s Illustrated method of cooking the eggplant on paper towels in the microwave until it starts to collapse and dry out.]

 - Stir in the tomatoes, eggplant, and 1 cup of water.
 Bring to a boil, reduce the heat to low, and cook, covered, stirring occasionally for 15 minutes.